Editorial advisory

 Water Verdict

-Martin County receives a fair water quality assessment with a grade of C and a score of 57.8 out of 100.
+Martin County, Florida receives a fair water quality assessment with a grade of C and a score of 57.8 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 427 water bodies in the county's watershed, with 56.2% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.

 Violation Context

-Martin County has recorded 13 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Martin County, Florida show 13 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 8.2 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 115,713 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance